 We are exposed to truths that were unknown to us before we took the plunge into a lifestyle defined by togetherness, exploration and rich experiences.”

 World Ventures have tried to position themselves as the ‘Costco’ of the vacation industry.

 By paying a monthly membership they say you can find cheaper deals for hotels as they book them in bulk and save money in the long run.

 You have the choice of Gold or Platinum membership.
-In the U.S. there’s an inital $249.97 start up fee with a monthly recurring fee of $54.99 thereafter.
+In the U.S. there’s an initial $249.97 start-up fee with a monthly recurring fee of $54.99 thereafter.
 That’s not cheap!

 Unlike most free comparison websites, you can only use this membership to help you find deals on hotels and accommodation.

 You’d think at this price flights would be included in the package holidays… but no.

 The fact you’ll have to book your flights separately has caused some complaints from people who weren’t clear on this and had to cancel due to unexpected additional costs.

 For most of us, flights are the biggest cost factor in booking holidays so I don’t really see the point.
 Perhaps DreamTrips could be more accurately called DreamAccommodation…?